WangYuTengg/LineageFlow/README.md

 How can we develop a tool that tracks data versions and lineage through the machine learning lifecycle, helping data scientists understand how datasets have changed over time and how different versions of datasets affect model performance?

 ### <a name="motivation"></a>💡 Motivation
 As datasets evolve, tracking their changes and understanding their impact on machine learning models becomes increasingly complex.
 LineageFlow aims to simplify this process by providing an intuitive tool for data versioning and lineage tracking, ensuring data manageability, quality, and reproducibility.
+We strive to build a solid foundation, for everything data, ML & AI related.

 ### <a name="target-audience"></a>🧑 Target Audience
 - Data Scientists and Engineers